-- Hoisting vest deployment/recovery procedures can be found in Chapter 1. - The hoisting vest (Figure 5-29) is not a device to be used for water rescues; it can be used for overland rescue and shipboard transfer of personnel, provided flotation devices are employed. - The hoisting vest is constructed of lightweight nylon mesh material and is designed to accommodate one person.
+- Hoisting vest deployment/recovery procedures can be found in Chapter 1. - The hoisting vest (Figure 5-31) is not a device to be used for water rescues; it can be used for overland rescue and shipboard transfer of personnel, provided flotation devices are employed. - The hoisting vest is constructed of lightweight nylon mesh material and is designed to accommodate one person.
 To ease donning and size adjustment of the vest, two rings are provided for each of four snap hooks.
 Two adjustable chest straps shall be attached to the lifting V-Ring for hoisting.
 Because the vest takes up little room and is easily donned, it is an excellent device for ship-to-helicopter or helicopter-to-ship transfer of uninjured or ambulatory personnel. - 1.
 Step through leg openings and draw the vest up. - 2.
 Place arms through openings (coat fashion), and pull the vest over the shoulders with the opening to the front. - 3.
 Connect the snap hooks to the rings. - 4.
-Attach the back-support straps with the snap hooks to the lifting V-Ring.
+Attach the back-support straps with the snap hooks to the lifting V-Ring. - 5.
+Connect the lifting V-Ring to the DRH.

-Figure 5-29.
+Figure 5-31.
 Hoisting Vest